sergueik/SWET/README.md

 ### Usage

 In order to use __SWET__ one will need to compile the application jar from the source - it is not difficult.
+Latest versions of __SWET__ can be compiled and run directly from Eclipse - the Maven project still needs to be updated for the developer host OS.
 Continue reading for info on how to get the dev environment setup.

 ### Prerequisites